CaptainCrowbar/crow/docs/iterator.md

 ```

 `DereferenceIterator` is a thin wrapper around `Iterator` that provides all of
-the same behaviour(iterator category and mutability), except that it adds
+the same behaviour (including iterator category and mutability), except that
-another level of dereferencing over the original iterator's value type, which
+it adds another level of dereferencing over the original iterator's value
-must be a type with a unary `*` operator.
-For example, if `Iterator` has
+type, which must be a type with a unary `*` operator (for example, if
-value type `T*`, then `DereferenceIterator` has value type `T`.
+`Iterator` has value type `T*`, then `DereferenceIterator` has value type
+`T`).
+The iterator has a member function `get()` that returns the underlying
+original iterator.

 ```c++
 template <ArithmeticType T> class IotaIterator {